Mitali Perkins: Early life

 Mitali was born in Kolkata, India and moved to the United States when she was seven.
 As a child she lived in India, Ghana, Cameroon, London, New York City, and Mexico City.

 Education

-Mitali Perkins earned a BA in Political Science at Stanford University and a Masters of Public Policy at UC Berkley.
+Mitali Perkins earned a BA in Political Science at Stanford University and a Masters of Public Policy at UC Berkeley.

 Career

 Perkins has taught middle school, high school, and college students.
 Perkins was an Adjunct Associate Professor at Saint Mary’s College of California.
 A film based on Perkins book, Rickshaw Girl, was produced in 2021.
 It was directed by Amitabh Reza Chowdhury.